-Bubble Watch: Who has championship week work to do?
+Bubble Watch: Who has Championship Week work to do?

 Ohio State (18-13, NET: 55, Q1: 4-9, Q2: 4-3, Q3+Q4 Losses: 1)

-An Ohio State without Kaleb Wesson is not a tournament team, and that should have people in Columbus very worried considering that Wesson remains suspended.
-The Buckeyes are going to need at least one win in the Big Ten tournament to get into field, and their first game comes against Indiana.
+The Buckeyes will get Kaleb Wesson back in the Big Ten tournament, and that's great news considering they are not an at-large worthy team without him.
+Ohio State is going to need at least one win in the Big Ten tournament to get into field, and its first game comes against Indiana.
 That may be the purest play-in game to the NCAA tournament that we’ve seen in a conference tourney, championship games excluded, in a long time.

 Florida (17-14, NET: 33, Q1: 3-11, Q2: 3-1, Q3+Q4 Losses: 2)